GentleLeviathan/CaramellWinnin/README.md

 - Gives you a completely in-your-head advantage in competitive gaming.
 - Helps distract you from things that are important.
 - Protects your screen from burn-in.
+(Probably.
+Maybe.)

 ![caramellwinnin_demonstration_gif](https://imgpile.com/images/uiZ1Y1.gif)